 You do not want to deal with the insurance company by yourself, even though one of their agents might try to contact you and tell you that you do not need an attorney.
 While the insurer could offer you a lump sum settlement to resolve your case, know that whatever you are being offered is almost certainly far less than you are entitled to and a lawyer will be able to negotiate for a far more just settlement.

 Why Choose Williams Hart?

-Williams Hart has been helping victims of pipeline injuries since 1983.
+Williams Hart has been helping victims of crane injuries since 1983.
 Our team is available 24 hours a day, seven days a week, 365 days a year.

 John Eddie Williams, Jr. is a member of the State Bar of Texas, James A. Baker III Institute for Public Policy at Rice University, and Houston Police Foundation.
 He has been on the Board of Governors for the American Association for Justice since 2008 and served on its Executive Committee from 2008 until 2012.